kinnala/scikit-fem/README.md

 many
 [examples](https://scikit-fem.readthedocs.io/en/latest/listofexamples.html) use
-[matplotlib](https://matplotlib.org/) for visualization and [meshio](https://github.com/nschloe/meshio) for loading external formats.
-Some examples demonstrate the use of other external packages; see `requirements.txt` for a list of test dependencies.
+[matplotlib](https://matplotlib.org/) for visualization and [meshio](https://github.com/nschloe/meshio) for loading/saving different mesh
+file formats.
+Some examples demonstrate the use of other external packages;
+see `requirements.txt` for a list of test dependencies.

 ## Testing